 "You're trading greater complexity, more merging, and a greater chance for mistakes for the ability to deliver small changes sooner.
 Even then, with all the merging going on, you'll probably have to re-test successfully delivered changes as other changes get merged on top of them (to make sure the merge didn't break previous code or roll back previous changes.)"

-So why is this such a key factor and how have we missed the boat.
+Why is this a key factor and how have we missed the boat?
 Most processes and tools are set up to provide stable environments, some promotion levels, etc. To do so, they use branching to support promotion models.
 This is very flexible because you can have as many branches as you need to support your promotion levels.
-There's a cost though - in branch and merge operations, along with labeling.
+There's a cost though: in branch and merge operations, along with labeling.
 Some prefer the "pull" method, where the CM team is responsible for the merging and labeling.
 Some prefer the "push" method, which developers accept as a cost of having good CM.
 I prefer neither.